ACTS 8 – FULL BELIEVERS, YET WITHOUT THE SPIRIT

 One of these mighty men of God was named Steven.
 Some folks in the opposition spread lies about him and stirred up trouble so much so that the Jewish religious leaders and people of the area stoned him to death.
-The persecution continued and was so threatening that in the first part of Acts chapter 8:1-4 it says that the believers who were living in the city scattered about to neighboring land.
-But. as we’ll see, they shared the message of Jesus as they went too.
+The persecution continued and was so threatening that in the first part of Acts chapter 8, in verses 1-4, it says that the believers who were living in the city scattered about to neighboring lands.
+But, as we’ll see, they shared the message of Jesus as they went as well.

 Now, according to traditional evangelical teaching they must have received the Spirit right at this moment as well, just as Billy Graham preached.
 Right??

-But that’s not what the Bible says had happened.
+But that’s not what this passage says had happened.
 Let’s pick up the story here and read what Acts 8: 14-17 says:

 “Now when the apostles who were at Jerusalem heard that Samaria had received the word of God, they sent Peter and John to them, who, when they had come down, prayed for them that they might receive the Holy Spirit.
 For as yet He had fallen upon none of them.
 They had only been baptized in the name of the Lord Jesus.
 Then they laid hands on them, and they received the Holy Spirit.”